 Southern and eastern states may experience hurricanes in June and November, and the west coast may experience wildfires between March and November.

-Accommodation in the US has its own unique terminology, and is usually divided into the following classifications:
+Types of Accommodation in the USAccommodation in the US has its own unique terminology, and is usually divided into the following classifications:

 - Apartments (self-contained units in larger buildings)